mattbtucker/GaussianProcessMapTumorGuide/README.md

 # GaussianProcessMapTumorGuide

-This file provides the simulation testbed for algorithm testing and next best move generation
+This Python file provides part of the simulation testbed for algorithm testing and next best move generation for fluorescence-guided tumor identification